-The graduate school is a response to the increasing demand in research and industry for interdisciplinary experts in the field of high-frequency electromagnetic waves, including technologies for applications in medical technology, sensor and security technology, communication technology and, last but not least, energy technology.
+The graduate school is a response to the increasing demand in research and industry for interdisciplinary experts in the field of high-frequency electromagnetic waves, including technologies for applications in medical technology, sensor and safety technology, communications technology and, last but not least, energy technology.

-The research field of the Helmholtz International Research School for Teratronics also goes beyond currently discussed terahertz technologies.
-Teratronics encompasses knowledge in electronics, photonics, and materials science with the goal of achieving the highest frequencies and data rates based on a solid theoretical foundation.
+The research field of the Helmholtz International Research School for Teratronics undoubtedly goes beyond the currently discussed terahertz technologies.
+Teratronics encompasses knowledge in electronics, photonics and materials science with the aim of achieving the highest frequencies and data rates on the basis of a solid theoretical foundation.
 Further information about HIRST